Pulmonary fibrosis: Treatment

+Nerandomilast (Jascayd) was approved for medical use in the United States in October 2025.

 Prognosis

 Hypoxia caused by pulmonary fibrosis can lead to pulmonary hypertension, which in turn can lead to heart failure of the right ventricle.
 Hypoxia can be prevented by oxygen supplementation.

 Pulmonary fibrosis may also result in an increased risk of pulmonary emboli, which can be prevented by anticoagulants.

 Epidemiology

 Globally, the prevalence and incidence of pulmonary fibrosis has been studied in the United States, Norway, Czech Republic, Greece, United Kingdom, Finland, and Turkey, with only two studies in Japan and Taiwan.
 But most of these studies were of people already diagnosed with pulmonary fibrosis, which lowers the diagnosis sensitivity, so that the prevalence and incidence has ranged from 0.7 per 100,000 in Taiwan to 63.0 per 100,000 in the U.S., and the published incidence has ranged from 0.6 per 100,000 person years to 17.4 per 100,000 person years.

 The mean age of all pulmonary fibrosis patients is between 65 and 70 years, making age a criterion of its own.
 Aging respiratory systems are much more vulnerable to fibrosis and stem cell depletion.